Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Nearest major cloud access hubs are Dublin and London.
+Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramp hubs are Dublin and Manchester; private connectivity is available.

-Power Cost≈£0.17/kWh – as of September 2025Competitive for the UK, with a significant renewable energy mix.
+Power Cost≈£0.17/kWh – as of September 2025Competitive for the UK, with a strong renewable mix in the national grid.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within Belfast, as of September 2025.
-Secure, low-latency access to major cloud providers is achieved via private network connections to primary hubs like Dublin and London.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Belfast data centers, as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure via private network extensions to the nearest major hubs in Dublin or Manchester.

 Power Analysis